What is EMDR Therapy?

 How long will it take for me to feel better?

 The length of time needed for this treatment is highly variable.
 EMDR can provide relatively quick symptom relief in some cases, but in cases when there has been exposure to numerous and/or repeated traumatic incidents, the process can take longer.

 EMDR is a powerful treatment for many, but may not be the right treatment for everyone.
 I do a thorough assessment and discuss the process with you in detail prior to beginning the work to help to determine if this treatment is a good fit for you.
 If EMDR is not a good fit for you, I offer more traditional therapy that has also been effective for symptom relief.

-I’ve found that this kind of work can yield incredible results: it can improve the way you feel about yourself, reduce anxiety and depression, help you take back control of your life and feel more empowered, improve your outlook, improve relationships, and in turn, improve the quality of your life.
+I’ve found that this kind of therapy treatment can bring about incredible results: it can improve the way you feel about yourself, reduce anxiety and depression, help you take back control of your life and feel more empowered, improve your outlook, improve relationships, and in turn, improve the quality of your life.

-If you are ready to try a different approach for finding relief from anxiety, depression, or the impacts of trauma, feel free to contact me using the links below.
-I provide a free initial phone consultation to give you a chance to ask any questions that you may have and to get a sense of who I am and what it's like to work with me.
+If you are ready to try a different approach for finding relief from anxiety, depression, or the impacts of trauma, you can get started by clicking the button below.
 I look forward to talking with you.